 Businesses that go on to Series C funding round (also known as Series C round or series C funding) are already successful and have a high valuation.
 Series C funding is used to develop new products, get a foothold in foreign markets, and even launch a Merger and Acquisition with/of another business in order to scale.
 Series C funding is all about scaling up as quickly and successfully as possible.

-Five steps to take now to successfully apply for series A, B, and C fundraising.
+Four steps to take now to successfully apply for series A, B, and C fundraising

 Create your pitch deck and sharpen up your business plan.
-It is worth spending time to get this right and investing in professional help to ensure the problem your business will solve and where your startup fits in the existing market are expressed concisely and persuasively.
+It's worth spending time to get this right and investing in professional help to ensure the problem your business will solve and where your startup fits in the existing market are expressed concisely and persuasively.

 Ensure your company has a realistic valuation.
 Have you ever watched Dragon’s Den?
 You can see the terror in the pitcher’s eyes as the Dragons unpick the sales and revenue figures and expose the true (usually much lower) value of the company.
 Don’t risk overinflating your offering, any switched-on investor will immediately spot the holes in your figures/projections.

 Getting a new business up and running can be an exciting new venture, but for many difficult to navigate.
 Startup funding, Mutual funds, Series A, B and C, Seed Stage/Seed funding/Seed Round, Ordinary Shares - what do they mean and where to start?

 Every business needs funds, as you kick off your startup getting funding and whether you need to issue new shares are important considerations.
 Knowing about series a b and c funding and seed capital can make the difference and having the right support and legal advice at your side can be extremely beneficial.